dashpay/tenderdash/docs/architecture/adr-d001-inter-validator-set-messaging.md

 ```

-If ABCI app cannot determine node address, it can leave it empty.
+If ABCI app cannot determine `<node_id>`, it can leave it empty.
+In this case, Tenderdash will try to retrieve a public

-Note that the Dash Drive as an ABCI app should be able to determine node address if it is member of the active Validator Set.
-If the node is NOT a member of active Validator Set, the `node_address` should be empty.
+key from remote host and derive node ID from it.

+#### P2P Handshake

+To retrieve node ID from a **remote node**, **local node** can establish a short-lived connection to the **remote node** to download its public key.
+This feature does not require any changes to the P2P protocol; it just uses existing capabilities.

+Public key request starts with a normal flow Diffie-Hellman protocol, as implemented in `conn.MakeSecretConnection()`.
+Once epheremal keys are exchanged between nodes, **local node** proceeds to  `shareAuthSignature()`.
+However, instead of sending its own `AuthSigMessage`, it waits for **remote node**'s auth signature to arrive.As the communication is asynchronous, the **remote node** sends its `AuthSigMessage`.
+That's when the **local node** closes the connection.

 ### What are the efficiency considerations (time/space)?